This post may contain affiliate links. For more information, please read the full disclosure policy here.

-On my first evening I strolled into town and was surprised I didn’t need a jacket.
+On my first evening, I strolled into town and was surprised I didn’t need a jacket.
 The breeze was cool but refreshing.
 I read signs that told me more about Jasper National Park, including the need to reside rule.
 This means everyone who owns property in the town must live there for eight months of the year.
 I walked down Patricia Street and marvelled at the cute shop fittings and signs.
 I loved the wooden and rock facades, which were so rustic and charming.

 Honestly, I couldn’t believe there were so many souvenir shops and wondered how they all made enough money to profit in what seemed to be a competitive industry in the town.
 I bought a postcard from one and a keyring for a family member in another, to spread the love and cash-ola.
-Next I walked passed a few convenience stores for the necessary groceries, and restaurants with pricing a bit out of my budget.
+Next, I walked passed a few convenience stores for the necessary groceries, and restaurants with pricing a bit out of my budget.
 I turned the corner when I saw the sign for KFC.
 Yeah, I’m awful.

-As I sat down for dinner and older gentleman sat down in the table beside mine about fifteen minutes later.
+As I sat down for dinner, an older gentleman sat down in the table beside mine about fifteen minutes later.
 Sensing I was alone he began making conversation, asking the usual question of where I was from.
 His guesses were Australia or England before I had even spoken, that is how much we are taking over the world.
 I think I might miss being asked that when I go back home, but alas it is inevitable, unless I stay overseas forever.

 Anyway, my new dinner companion tells me he grew up in Jasper but is now retired.
 He lives here in the summer but journeys down to Arizona with his boat and motorbike for the winter.
 He seems to have it alright, I think to myself.
 As I bid him farewell he wishes me a safe ongoing trip.
-As an introverted person I am not the kind to start a conversation with someone at a fast-food restaurant.
+As an introverted person, I am not the kind to start a conversation with someone at a fast-food restaurant.
 But he wasn’t, and he allowed me to walk away from dinner with a content smile.
 Maybe I need to start doing this.

 On my walk home I watched as the clouds changed colour over the mountains: they turned from golden to a cotton candy pink as the sun set.

-The next day I walked down Geikle Street, which was where my accommodation was located.
+The next day I walked down Geikie Street, which was where my accommodation was located.
 I walked past the cute country church overshadowed by the rocky mountain behind it.
 I saw the children playing at lunchtime at the elementary school, probably totally unaware of how special the little town is where they are fortunate to be growing up.
-A mother rides off from the school yard and her daughter inside, no older than seven, runs along the fence parallel to her.
+A mother rides off from the schoolyard and her daughter inside, no older than seven, runs along the fence parallel to her.
 They continuously wave at each other and when the mother reaches the end of the road she blows her daughter a kiss and turns right.
 Jasper is very bike-friendly and seeing as the town is so compact it’s the perfect way to get around.
-The town even has a turn the key, we’re idle free policy.
+The town even has a turn the key, we’re idle-free policy.
 I hope this helps preserve the national park for generations to come.

 I found as I was walking around, I was able to get different angles and perspectives of the mountains, which resulted in some great photographs (in my humble opinion, of course).
 You can walk beside the railway to get a clear view of the Rockies.
 And as you walk along one of the main streets, Connaught Drive, everywhere you turn there is a mountain hovering in the distance.
 Have fun photographing this World Heritage Site and the largest national park in the Canadian Rockies.